-Antonio Garza serves as Counsel in the Mexico City office of White & Case LLP, one of the world’s leading global law firms with 39 offices in 26 countries.
-Additionally, Ambassador Garza is Chairman of Vianovo Ventures, a management consultancy with a focus on cross-border business development.
+Antonio Garza serves as Counsel in the Mexico City office of White & Case LLP, one of the world’s leading global law firms with 42 offices in 28 countries.
+Additionally, Ambassador Garza is Chairman of Vianovo Ventures, a management consultancy with a focus on U.S./Mexico cross-border business development.

 Drawing on decades of high profile, political, legal, and business experience, Garza serves as a strategic counselor to CEOs, investors, and entrepreneurs.
 He is acknowledged as one of the top experts on U.S.-Mexico relations and on the business and political environments of both nations and currently advises a number of companies and investors active in Mexico’s energy sector.

 Ambassador Garza, a National Association of Corporate Directors (NACD) Governance and Board Leadership Fellow, currently serves as a director to Kansas City Southern (NYSE: KSU) and Chairman of its subsidiary Kansas City Southern de Mexico (KCSM), a rail-based transportation company and MoneyGram (NYSE: MGI), a global money transfer company.
-Mr. Garza formerly served on the boards of BBVA Compass and the U.S. holding companies of BBVA (NYSE: BBVA).
+Mr. Garza also serves as an independent director to Grupo ODH, a privately held Luxemburg domiciled holding company, focused on the ultra-deep water drilling industry in Mexico.
+Mr. Garza formerly served on the boards of Basic Energy (NYSE: BAS), BBVA Compass and the U.S. holding companies of BBVA (NYSE: BBVA).